waelisa/Unbound-DNS-Blocking/README.md

 For updating our list daily we could run our script as a cronjob.

-Add StevenBlack-hosts.conf to unbound.conf .
+To add StevenBlack-hosts.conf to unbound.conf .

+Change /etc/unbound/unbound.conf

+include: /etc/unbound/conf.d/*.conf